Home / Uzbekistan

 Continue exploring the area around Lyabi Khause - make sure not to miss Chor Minor Madrassah and Khoja-Gaukushan Madrasa, before heading to Ayvan restaurant for a delicious dinner.

-On day 7, after breakfast, do a small excursion to Sitori-i-Mokhi Khosa palace before catching the train to Samarkand in the afternoon (3.20PM).
+On day 7, after breakfast, do a small excursion to Sitori-i-Mokhi Khosa palace before catching the train to Samarkand in the afternoon (at 3.20PM).
 You will arrive in Samarkand at 5PM, giving you plenty of time to check into your hotel and head for dinner.

 • Ayvan: Whatever you do, don't miss a dinner at Ayvan.
 It was the best meal we had in our whole trip in Uzbekistan and the restaurant is simply lovely.
 Ask a bit about the history of the building and the waiter or owner will launch into the fascinating stories associated with it!